junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He wipes his eyes, finding them wet.

-"Home," he repeats, nodding, murmuring, can't thinking of anything else to say.
+"Home," he repeats, nodding, murmuring, can't think of anything else to say.

 It feels really nice, so selfishly nice to know they are going to stay now.